Cannabis and Back Pain

 However, it is always key to have controlled studies and scientific evidence to back up health claims.

 This 2004 study took 34 individuals that suffered from chronic pain, which was resistant to treatment.
-The participants were given different strains of cannabis and observed over a 12-week period.
+The participants were given different strains of marijuana and observed over a 12-week period.

-The results showed some significant reduction in pain symptoms and found that extracts containing THC were most effective for pain relief.
+The results showed some significant reduction in chronic pain symptoms and found that extracts containing THC were most effective to relieve pain.

 Pain was also significantly decreased in this study from 2011 that looked at the cannabinoid-opioid interaction in chronic pain.